georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 They could be simplified.
 For example, after ``grep '^..E..$'``, the ``E`` in ``awk '/C/ && /E/'`` is redundant.
-We're not going to attempt to optimize the regexes, however.
+We're not going to optimize the regexes, however.

 Three of the four answers–``ICENI``, ``ILEAC``, and ``OLEIC``—\
 are far too obscure to be Wordle answers.